Last updated: 14 December 2023 & medically reviewed by Dr. Samantha Miller

 En bloc blackouts are extended periods of complete amnesia, where the person will have no memory at all for hours at a time.
 These are the most hazardous forms of blackout and are similar to taking high doses of GHB.

-Research suggests that alcohol-related blackouts occur when blood alcohol concentration (BAC) reaches 0.16%, the same point where impulse control, coordination, judgement, and decision-making are also impaired.
+Research suggests that alcohol-related blackouts occur when blood alcohol concentration (BAC) reaches 0.16%, the same point where impulse control, coordination, judgment, and decision-making are also impaired.
 These blackouts are more likely to occur when alcohol enters the bloodstream quickly and is more likely in those who take anti-anxiety and sleep medication.

 Blackouts are different from passing out, where the intoxicated person loses consciousness, but are no less dangerous.
-Blackouts have been linked to serious violent and sexual assualts (notably against women) and the crimes are rarely solved as there is no recollection of the event.
+Blackouts have been linked to serious violent and sexual assaults (notably against women) and the crimes are rarely solved as there is no recollection of the event.

 Mixing alcohol and other drugs